-- 95. All of the Products contain the undisclosed artificial flavor dl-malic acid. - 96.
-Because the Products contain either no fruit juice at all or only minuscule amounts, Defendant adds artificial dl-malic acid to the Products to simulate, resemble, and reinforce a tart fruit taste that consumers expect from the fruits and berries advertised on the Product labels. - 97.
+- 97. All of the Products contain the undisclosed artificial flavor dl-malic acid. - 98.
+Because the Products contain either no fruit juice at all or only minuscule amounts, Defendant adds artificial dl-malic acid to the Products to simulate, resemble, and reinforce a tart fruit taste that consumers expect from the fruits and berries advertised on the Product labels. - 99.
 FDA regulations set forth a mandatory labeling system which requires food and beverage manufacturers to choose one of three allowable label claims regarding natural and artificial flavors.

-- 98. Pursuant to federal and state law, a food or beverage may only be labeled "Naturally Flavored," "Artificially flavored," or "Naturally and Artificially Flavored." - 99.
-Unmodified label claims to be "naturally flavored," "natural flavors," or "other natural flavors" are prohibited if the product contains artificial flavors. - 100.
-A manufacturer choosing to label a food product as "naturally flavored" or "other natural flavors" when that product contains artificial flavor is intentionally and affirmatively choosing to conceal from consumers that the product is artificially flavored. - 101.
-None of the Products' labels display the federal- and state-required "Artificial Flavor" label statement but instead affirmatively describe the Product as instead containing natural flavors. - 102.
-None of the Products include on either the front or back label any indication that any of the Products contains artificial flavoring. - 103.
-These Product labels warrant to consumers that the Products are exclusively flavored only with natural fruits and berries and natural fruit and berry flavors. - 104.
+- 100. Pursuant to federal and state law, a food or beverage may only be labeled "Naturally Flavored," "Artificially flavored," or "Naturally and Artificially Flavored." - 101.
+Unmodified label claims to be "naturally flavored," "natural flavors," or "other natural flavors" are prohibited if the product contains artificial flavors. - 102.
+A manufacturer choosing to label a food product as "naturally flavored" or "other natural flavors" when that product contains artificial flavor is intentionally and affirmatively choosing to conceal from consumers that the product is artificially flavored. - 103.
+None of the Products' labels display the federal- and state-required "Artificial Flavor" label statement but instead affirmatively describe the Product as instead containing natural flavors. - 104.
+None of the Products include on either the front or back label any indication that any of the Products contains artificial flavoring. - 105.
+These Product labels warrant to consumers that the Products are exclusively flavored only with natural fruits and berries and natural fruit and berry flavors. - 106.
 Representative front label images are shown below for the V8 Splash "Strawberry Kiwi" and "Fruit Medley" products.

-- 105. All of the Product labels, like that of the "Berry Blend" product, purposefully omit the legally-required disclosures that the Products contain artificial flavor and instead affirmatively misbrand the Products as containing only "other natural flavors" when they in fact contain artificial flavor. - 106.
+- 107. All of the Product labels, like that of the "Berry Blend" product, purposefully omit the legally-required disclosures that the Products contain artificial flavor and instead affirmatively misbrand the Products as containing only "other natural flavors" when they in fact contain artificial flavor. - 108.
 The ingredient list for "V8 Splash Strawberry Kiwi" shows that the Product consists of "Water, high fructose corn syrup, vegetable juice (water and concentrated juice of carrots), malic acid, natural flavoring, vitamin C (ascorbic acid), Sucralose, Red 40, niacinamide (vitamin B), pyridoxine hydrochloride (vitamin B6), cyanocobalamin (vitamin B12)."
-(Emphasis added.) - 107.
+(Emphasis added.) - 109.
 These are the ingredients listed on Product labels and on Defendant's webpage for this Product in 2022.
-At some time since then Defendant apparently began adding token amounts of kiwi and strawberry juice to the Product.
+At some time since then Defendant apparently began adding token amounts of kiwi and strawberry juice to the Product. - 110.
+The "malic acid" in these Products is similarly dl-malic acid, a synthetic petrochemical made from benzene or butane.
+"Sucralose" is an artificial sweetener and "Red 40" is synthetic food dye. - 111.
+The "Strawberry Kiwi" product contains insufficient fruit or berry juice to create either the taste or appearance of strawberry or kiwi, but instead contains artificial flavor, artificial sweetener, and artificial food dye to make the product look and taste as if it were fruit juice, which it is not. - 112.
+Even V8 Splash Product varieties that contain some fruit juice contain only token amounts less than 1% of any of the named fruit juices. - 113.
+These products contain barely more fruit juice than chemical Red Dye #40. - 114.
+Under federal regulations and state law, the Product back-label ingredient lists are also required to disclose the presence of artificial flavorings. - 115.
+Federal regulations and state consumer protection laws require all food products that contain artificial flavor to disclose this fact to consumers prominently on both the front and back labels.